Asteroid Flyby Cycler Trajectory Design Using Deep Neural Networks

 \subsection{Patched Trajectory Optimization}

-Using the flyby sequence provided by the proposed method, we solve the patched multiple gravity-assist trajectory optimization problems.
-We use the results of the DNN surrogate and the screening algorithms as the initial guess trajectories.
+\majorred{Using the flyby sequence provided by the proposed method, we solve a multiple gravity-assist trajectory optimization problem that patches the whole trajectory.
+We patch each Earth-asteroid-Earth trajectory with an Earth gravity assist, modeled by a zero-radius sphere-of-influence patched-conics approach (e.g., \cite{Vasile2006, Ozaki2022a}).
+The gravity assist maneuver is modeled as an instantaneous velocity change with constraints on the hyperbolic excess velocity, deflection angle, and epoch of the Earth flyby between phases.} We use the results of the DNN surrogate and the screening algorithms as the initial guess trajectories.
 This patched trajectory optimization was performed via a direct multiple shooting method that minimizes the total $\Delta V$ magnitude.
-The initial v-infinity and the Earth departure time are bounded with the $\pm$0.2 km/s and $\pm$7 days tolerance.
+The initial \majorblue{hyperbolic excess velocity} and the Earth departure time are bounded with the $\pm$0.2 km/s and $\pm$7 days tolerance.

-Table \ref{tab:flyby_cycler_examples} shows some of the representative patched asteroid flyby cycler trajectories.
+Table \ref{tab:flyby_cycler_examples} shows some of the \majorblue{example} patched asteroid flyby cycler trajectories.
 We compare the total $\Delta V$s between the DNN-based method and NLP-based patched trajectory optimization.
-The total $\Delta V$ of NLP differs from the predicted $\Delta V$ of DNNs because of the following factors.
-1) Generalization errors of DNNs result in errors in $\Delta V$, Earth gravity assist epoch, and v-infinity.
-These errors are accumulated in the total $\Delta V$ for the patched trajectory optimization.
-For reference, as illustrated in Fig.\ref{f:dv_compare} (a), the $\Delta V$ error of the single-stage DNN surrogates is on the order of 0.01km/s.
-2) The patched trajectory optimization reduces the total $\Delta V$ consumption because it handles the entire trajectory phase.
-Future work will solve high-fidelity trajectory optimization assumes the low-thrust model under multi-body dynamics and the actual ephemeris of the Earth.
+The total $\Delta V$ of NLP differs from the predicted $\Delta V$ of DNNs because of the following factors. \majorred{1) Prediction errors of DNNs result in errors in $\Delta V$, Earth gravity assist epoch, and hyperbolic excess velocity, as shown in Fig.\ref{f:dv_compare} (a), Fig.\ref{f:dtof_dvinf_compare} (a), and Fig.\ref{f:dtof_dvinf_compare} (b), respectively.
+Because the errors on the Earth gravity assist epoch and hyperbolic excess velocity change the boundary condition of the Earth-asteroid-Earth block, these errors are accumulated in the total $\Delta V$ for the patched trajectory optimization.
+For reference, as illustrated in Fig.\ref{f:dv_compare} (a), the $\Delta V$ error of the single-stage DNN surrogates ($=$Optimal $\Delta V$ by NLP $-$ Estimated $\Delta V$ by DNN) is about 0.1km/s or less in most cases.
+The large error seen in ID1-0704 in Table \ref{tab:flyby_cycler_examples} is likely because of this accumulation of errors in the Earth gravity assist epoch and hyperbolic excess velocity.} 2) The patched trajectory optimization reduces the total $\Delta V$ consumption \majorred{because the patched trajectory optimization solves the whole trajectory whereas the initial guess trajectory provided by DNNs is a sequence of optimal solutions to the subproblem in each Earth-asteroid-Earth block.}